playcanvas/editor-api/docs/classes/Asset.md

 ▸ **removeValue**(`path`, `value`): `boolean`

 Remove value from array at path.
+For a list of Asset properties see [here](AssetProperties.md).

 #### Parameters